Carl Ray Russell

-Carl "Ray" Russell (born March 22, 1957) is an American politician, professor, self-taught meteorologist.
-Russell is a current member of the Watauga County commission, and former member of the North Carolina General Assembly, who represented the State's 93rd House district (comprising Watauga and Ashe Counties) from 2019 until 2021.
+Carl "Ray" Russell (born March 22, 1957) is an American politician, professor, and self-taught meteorologist.
+Russell is a current member of the Watauga County commission, and former member of the North Carolina General Assembly, who represented the State's 93rd House district (comprising Ashe and Watauga counties) from 2019 until 2021.
 He taught at Appalachian State University from 1991 until 2021, first in the Mathematics department and later in the Computer Science department.

-Self-taught in meteorology, Russell founded the popular regional weather website, Ray's Weather Center (RaysWeather.com).
+Self-taught in meteorology, Russell founded the popular regional weather website, Ray's Weather Center.
 In 2016, Russell ran the entire length of the Blue Ridge Parkway to raise money for the Blue Ridge Parkway Foundation.

 Education

-Russell earned bachelor's degrees in computer science and religion at Freed-Hardeman College in 1979, a MS in computer science at Georgia Institute of Technology in 1985, a MS in mathematics at Memphis State University in 1982, and a Ph.
-D. in computer science at Georgia Institute of Technology in 1989.
+Russell earned bachelor's degrees in computer science and religion at Freed-Hardeman College in 1979, a MS in computer science at Georgia Institute of Technology in 1985, a MS in mathematics at Memphis State University in 1982, and a Ph.D. in computer science at Georgia Institute of Technology in 1989.